-Jane Addams (1860-1935), renowned during her lifetime, continues to be recognized as a central figure in 19th and 20th century American political and social history.
-Best known for co-founding Chicago’s Hull-House social settlement in 1889, by 1915 Addams’ eloquent arguments for social reform made her one of the most influential women in America and a leader of the Progressive movement.
-A prolific writer and intellectual, Jane Addams was a popular speaker, commentator, and author, publishing eleven books and hundreds of articles.
+Jane Addams (1860-1935), renowned during her lifetime, was a central figure in 19th and 20th century American political and social history.
+Best known for co-founding Chicago’s Hull-House social settlement in 1889, by 1905 Addams’ eloquent arguments for social reform made her one of the most influential women in America and a leader of the Progressive movement.
+A prolific writer and intellectual, Jane Addams was a popular speaker, commentator, and author, publishing eleven books and hundreds of articles on topics ranging from woman suffrage, child labor, immigration, peace, and democracy.

 By 1901, Jane Addams had already accomplished enough to ensure her fame.
 Hull-House, her pioneering settlement in Chicago, had been open for eleven years, expanding its offerings and influence.
 Addams, one of the best-known proponents of social work and social welfare, spoke to groups around the nation on ethics, social work, and labor reform.
 But if anything, Addams’ accomplishments in the 20th century were more far-ranging and far-reaching.
 In the second half of her life she became an internationally known figure, a political activist, and a player in politics in Washington and beyond.
 She led the fight for peace, both in the United States with the Woman’s Peace Party, and as head of the Women’s International League for Peace and Freedom.
 Facing criticism for her stance against American entry into World War I and conscription, Addams built a global network of women to try to mediate a just peace, developing the ideals upon which the League of Nations and later the United Nations were founded.
 Addams, who presided over the first six International Congresses of Women, was the first American woman to receive the Nobel Peace Prize in 1931.